eliangerard/discord-tts-bot-v2/README.md

 ##Commands

--join: joins the bot at your voice channel
+- join: joins the bot at your voice channel
--disconnect: disconnects the bot from the voice channel -say <text>: plays the text
+- disconnect: disconnects the bot from the voice channel
+- say <text>: plays the text
--setchannel <?channelID>: sets that channel as a default-ever tts mode
+- setchannel <?channelID>: sets that channel as a default-ever tts mode